samid737/scrambledev/_posts/2018-03-04-auto-manoeuvring.md

 By forcing the aircraft to follow this path, we can facilitate auto flight.

 ## Utilizing autopilot

+The [previous log](/scrambledev/2018/01/08/phaser-3-port-cameras-reinforcement-learning.html) demonstrated the attempt of implementing AI using reinforcement learning, which was super interesting , but experimental.
+I am still convinced that this approach can provide results, but I had to proceed with an alternative and decided not to reside to this method for now, but instead further utilize the existing autopilot control system.

 The autopilot control system currently implements an all purpose [PID controller](https://www.npmjs.com/package/node-pid-controller), so I put my focus on utilizing the PID.